Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

 Screenshot from our own test of the Twitch app on Windows 11 (the channel was offline at the time).

-Conversely, if you use an ad blocker, PiP (picture-in-picture), extensions, or want very precise control over quality/latency, the browser can still be the most flexible solution.
+On the other hand, if you use an ad blocker, PiP (picture-in-picture), extensions, or want very precise control over quality/latency, the browser can still be the most flexible solution.

-Streaming, chat, and quality: what matters in practice
+Streaming, chat and quality: what matters in practice

-Twitch Creator Dashboard on PC during our test — left menu with Stream Manager, Alerts, Analytics, Monetization, and Settings.
+Twitch Creator Dashboard on PC during our test — left menu with Stream Manager, Alerts, Analytics, Monetization and Settings.

 If you use Twitch more than “once in a while,” do yourself a favor:

-• Check privacy settings: who can send whispers, and what data do you share with third parties?
+• Check privacy settings: who can send you whispers, and what data do you share with third parties?

-Common Twitch problems (and quick fixes)
+Common Twitch issues (and quick fixes)

-If Twitch misbehaves, it’s often something simple:
+If Twitch is acting up, it’s often something simple:

-• The stream stutters but your internet is fine: lock the quality manually and try toggling “low latency” off/on.
+• The stream stutters but your internet is fine: lock the quality manually and try toggling Low Latency off/on.

 Top 5 Twitch tips